wrmacdonald/docker-kubernetes-series/README.md

 # Introduction
-This tutorial will give you an introduction to Docker and Kubernetes by deploying MLFlow.
+This tutorial will give you an introduction to Docker and Kubernetes.

 In Section 1, we build a simple Docker container.